A special note from SSDP’s Director of Drug Education, Vilmarie Fraguada Narloch, PsyD ‘09:

 A research letter was recently published in the Journal of the American Medical Association, analyzing trends in drug overdose deaths among US adolescents from January 2010 to June 2021.
 The analysis found that between 2019 and 2020, fatal overdoses among adolescents increased by 94%, from 492 deaths in 2019 to 954 deaths in 2020.
 Additionally, the study found that fentanyl-related deaths increased from 253 in 2019 to 680 in 2020.
 This sharp rise in overdose deaths among US adolescents is attributed to the increased prevalence of counterfeit prescription medications, which often contain fentanyl rather than the expected drug.
 The news story, published in NPR, can be found here.

-A recent study by researchers at the University of California, Los Angeles identified a substantial increase in the prevalence of a new adulterant in the United States’ illicit opioid supply over the past several years.
+by researchers at the University of California, Los Angeles identified a substantial increase in the prevalence of a new adulterant in the United States’ illicit opioid supply over the past several years.
 Xylazine, a non-opioid tranquilizer used in veterinary medicine, has been involved in numerous opioid overdose deaths across the country.
 Xylazine-contaminated opioids present unique risks to people who inject drugs, such as naloxone-resistant overdose, and its emergence raises concerns over the increasingly dangerous and unpredictable state of the illicit opioid market.
 The news story, published in TIME, can be found here.

 The White House recently released a fact sheet detailing the Biden Administration’s plans for addressing addiction and the overdose epidemic.
 Some of the administration’s proposed plans include the expansion of harm reduction services such as syringe access, fentanyl testing, naloxone distribution, and medication-assisted-treatment programs.